-Step off Shijō Street in Kyoto’s downtown Nakagyō district and into a thriving food market, one filled with locals, visitors, and everyone in between — from grandmothers buying pickles to toddlers chewing on skewered octopus heads.
+Step off Shijō Street in Kyoto’s downtown Nakagyō District and into a thriving food market.
+It’s filled with locals, visitors, and everyone in between — from grandmothers buying pickles to toddlers chewing on skewered octopus heads.
 There’s something charming about this place, and plenty to explore.
 And it’s been here, in one form or another, since around 1615 (and perhaps even earlier).

 Suggested Activity